ipinfo/libraries/versions/01/GUIDELINES.md

 ### Error Communication

-HTTP Error 429 tells the developer that their key has run out of its quota.
+The error that's most relevant to the developer is when the user has hit it's limits.
+We are communicated this by the API returning HTTP Error 429.
+We need to catch this and return this to the user according to the conventions of the language.

-You need to process and communicate this error in a special payload to the developer.
-All other errors must also be communicated to the developer.
+For example, in Go the error would be returned by returning it directly as a result of the call.
+In Java, the error would be thrown as a custom exception.

-    For example, in Java you can use a custom RuntimeException telling the user their request failed.
+If there are other errors returned by the API, pass it up to the caller so they can handle it.
+Do not silence/ignore these errors.

 ## Included responses